-Peaslee Child Care Center was established to provide a quality education for children from six weeks to five years old.
+Peaslee Early Learning Center was established to provide a quality education for children from six weeks to five years old.
 The teachers recognize the importance of balanced growth so they provide opportunities for academic, physical and emotional growth through a variety of creative and cultural experiences.
 They provide developmentally appropriate instruction in literacy, arts, and music.
 They make use of our Peaslee garden to introduce our students to the life cycle, the cycle of the seasons, and the importance of healthy eating choices.
 We strive to prepare our children for Kindergarten.

 Classroom work and curriculum is focused on developing skills in math and literacy.
 Teachers plan writing, science, math and art activities based on age appropriate practices from The Early Learning Content Standards.